zijiahu/zijiahu/README.md

 <!--<p>
   <img align="left" height="190" src="./zijiahu.JPG">
 </p>-->
-💻 Software Engineer with a strong capability and passion in Web Development, Computer Networks, and Android Development
+💻 Software Engineer with a strong capability and passion in Web Development and Visualization

-🌈 Pronouns: She/They
+🌈 Pronouns: They/Them

 🎶 Big fan of comedy shows, musicals, movies, and cooking!